mayurankv/Obsidian-Code-Styler/README.md

 ## Contributions

 All contributions are welcome, just create a merge request.
-The bullet points in [roadmap](#roadmap) are a good place to start!
+The bullet points in the [roadmap](../../discussions/8) are a good place to start!

 Please try to create bug reports/issues that are: